-In 2019, the University’s School of Health and Human Sciences offered post-race consultation to participants with osteopathy, podiatry and health sciences students at the Southern Cross Recovery Hub in the race precinct.
+Post-race consultation is provided for race participants with osteopathy, podiatry and health sciences students at the Southern Cross Recovery Hub in the race precinct.

 Gold Coast Marathon — Team SCU members.

-In 2020, Screenwave Film Festival (SWIFF) and Southern Cross University entered a three-year partnership to take SWIFF’s Nextwave regional youth film development program to budding filmmakers throughout Australia with the launch of Nextwave Online.
+In 2020, Screenwave Film Festival (SWIFF) and Southern Cross University entered a new phase of an ongoing partnership to take SWIFF’s Nextwave regional youth film development program to budding filmmakers throughout Australia with the launch of Nextwave Online.

 Nextwave Online, a new national online film education portal educates young regional Australians with basic filmmaking skills over a series of ten 20-minute episodes hosted at nextwavefilm.com.au, equipping them to share their stories.

-Nextwave is the largest regional youth film development program in regional Australia, consisting of an in-person workshop tour, short film competition and youth film awards festival which travels to over 20 regional communities each April.
+Nextwave is the largest regional youth film development program in regional Australia, consisting of an in-person workshop tour, short film competition and youth film awards festival which travels to over 20 regional communities annually.

 Learn the essentials of filmmaking at Nextwave Online (1:27)

 Swiff has partnered with a Southern Cross University to create a new program called film for the future, which provides free film education access to schools all around regional new south wales basically taking the opportunity that technology provides us these days because filmmaking technology is in everybody's hands but it's about giving them the skills on how to tell story and how to, how to basically become a filmmaker.

 And not necessarily just for the arts but across all disciplines and science and health and agriculture and things that mean that that are important to to regional Australian communities.